sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/calling_native_C_APIs.md

 ## Use Case

-C based library we want to use is often highly optimized and difficult to replace.
+C based libraries we want to use is often highly optimized and difficult to replace.
 A few examples include the use of [realm](https://github.com/realm/realm-core) and [opencv](https://opencv.org/).

 ---